alexhsamuel/pytime/writeup.md

   The point of standards is that everyone should use them, despite personal preference.
 This makes life easier for everyone.

-- Use UTC for formatted timestamps in APIs.
+- Use geographical time zones, not fixed UTC offsets.

+  Fixed UTC offsets, _e.g._ UTC-5, are _not_ the time zones you care about.
+For correct results, you need to use greographical/political time zones, such as "America/New_York" or "US/Eastern".

-  Formatting a time as "2017-11-26T11:30:00-05:00" is like formatting the number 12 as "17-5".
+  For the same reason, use UTC for formatted timestamps in APIs.
+Formatting a time as "2017-11-26T11:30:00-05:00" is a bit like formatting the number 16 as "11-5".
 The UTC offset does not specify a time zone, and is not sufficient to equip the time with unambiguous localized date operations.

 - Use time zone- and locale-aware times in UIs.